Protected intersection: Signalised junctions

 Signal-controlled junctions are less sustainably safe as they normally prioritised the movement of motor vehicles.
 However, if they are used, they can be designed to provide full protection for those cycling.
-Cyclists ideally have a protected cycle track on the approach to the intersection, separated by a concrete median with splay curbs if possible, and have a protected bicycle lane width of at least 2 meters if possible (one way).
-In the Netherlands, most one way cycle paths are at least 2.5 meters wide.
+Cyclists ideally have a protected cycle track on the approach to the intersection, separated by a concrete median with splay curbs if possible, and have a protected bicycle lane at least 2m wide if possible (one way).
+In the Netherlands, most one way cycle paths are at least 2.5 m wide.

 Clear ground striping is key to define the cycle lane and its priority.
 Wide strips are painted aside the cycle lane and 'shark teeth' (triangles with pointy end oriented toward the non priority vehicles) are used to reinforce who must yield.
 In addition to ground marking, the cycle lane color plays a role to remind motorists of cyclist priority.
 In the Netherlands, the cycle lane red color is not painted but embedded in asphalt to increase durability and reduce costs.

 The design makes a turn on red possible for cyclists.
 In many cases, the cyclist who is separated from motor traffic can turn right without even needing to come to a complete stop.

 This protected intersection design features a number of common elements that optimise safety: